-In the Previous unit we learn about Audience gratification and the difference between their entertainment gratification and information gratification.
-But there is a splice that occurs in these two functions called reality programming.
-Reality Programming is a multivalent term, that means it signifies a variety of things to different audiences.
-For some it's positive but for a lot of people these things are negative.
-The Negative aspects associated with it are cheapness, distortion, dishonesty and untruth.
-Reality Programming has traditionally been associated with electronic media.
-Which is comparatively inexpensive than other types of shows, serials etc. although it is not inexpensive as a unit but in comparison to others, it's slightly.
-By definition, reality programming is essentially unscripted, and captures real people rather than actors and concentrates on real-life events.
+In the Previous unit we learn about Audience gratification and difference between their entertainment gratification and information gratification.
+But there is a splice that occurs in these to functions called reality programming.
+Reality Programming is a multivalent term, that means it signifies a variety of thing to different audience.
+For some its positive but for a lot of people these things are negative.
+The Negative aspects associated with it are cheapness, distortion, dishonesty and untruthful.
+Reality Programming has been traditionally been associated with electronic media.
+Which is comparatively inexpensive than other types of shows, serials etc. although it is not inexpensive as a unit but in comparisons to other, its slightly.
+By definition, reality programming is essentially unscripted, and capture real people rather than actors and concentrate of real-life events.